13 Best Employee Onboarding Software Tools in 2026

 - Unified employee data management

-Employee Onboarding Benefit: Onboarding data flows directly into payroll—new hires get paid correctly on their first check without duplicate data entry.
+Employee Onboarding Benefit: Onboarding data flows directly into payroll.
+New hires get paid correctly on their first check without duplicate data entry.

 Drawbacks: ROI is less clear for teams not already using Paycor.
 IT provisioning capabilities are secondary to HR and payroll focus.